Will Dr. Oz Push Medicare Advantage Plans Now That He's Confirmed?

 Conflicts of interest

-New appointees under Trump may have conflicts of interest with the Medicare Advantage insurance industry in several ways.
+New appointees under Trump might have conflicts of interest with the Medicare Advantage insurance industry in several ways.

-There's also the question of Oz's ties to healthcare companies and investments that have helped him amass his personal fortune — ties that present as a conflict of interest for anyone tasked with heading up CMS.
-The New York Times puts the value of his business and family ventures at $90 to $335 million.
+There's also the question of Oz's ties to health care companies and investments that have helped him amass his personal fortune — ties that present as a conflict of interest for anyone tasked with heading up the CMS.
+The New York Times puts the value of his business and family ventures at $90 million to $335 million.

-In a recent ethics filing, Oz disclosed investments in a broad swathe of health-related companies and products.
+In a recent ethics filing, Oz disclosed investments in a broad swath of health-related companies and products.
 He has said that he would sell his positions in dozens of companies to avoid a conflict of interest.
-Those include as much as $600,000 in stock in UnitedHealth Group, the nation’s largest provider of the Medicare Advantage plans Oz has been known to tout.
+Those include as much as $600,000 in stock in UnitedHealth Group, the nation’s largest provider of the Medicare Advantage plans, which Oz has been known to tout

 Oz also pledged to resign from paid advisory positions.